 F1 tires wear incredibly fast, with drivers going through multiple sets per race.
 The tires are critical components of the cars, and managing tire wear is therefore key for the drivers.
 But why do Formula 1 car tires wear so quickly?

 F1 tires wear so fast because drivers use as much of the tire’s grip as they possibly can throughout the race.
-This means the tires are constantly working at high temperature and are subject to rapid degradation in return for reliably high levels of grip through the corners and along the straights.
+This means the tires are constantly working at high temperature and are subject to rapid degradation in return for high levels of grip.
+They often only last 100km (60 miles) or less.

 F1 tires last anywhere from 10-50 laps on average, depending on the compound and the conditions at the track.
-Softer tire compounds, rough track surfaces, high temperatures, and aggressive driving styles all make F1 tires wear faster.
+Softer tire compounds, rough track surfaces, high temperatures, and aggressive driving styles all make F1 tires wear faster (more on all of these later).
 Wet and intermediate tires can potentially last the full race.